 Jackson Court is an upperclassmen housing facility located along Wilson Boulevard.
 Jackson Court has two towers, the Anderson and Wilder Towers, which are co-ed suite-style residences, each with nine floors.
 Combined, the towers total occupancy is 668 students, with a singles, doubles, and suites.

-Jackson Court is an upper-classmen housing facility located along Wilson Blvd., which consists of Anderson and Wilder Towers and the newest edition to our residence halls, O’Brien Hall.
-Anderson and Wilder Towers are co-ed suite-style residences, each with 9 floors.
-The total occupancy is 668 students, with a combination of singles, doubles, and suites.
-O’Brien Hall is a Gold LEED certified building meaning it was built with sustainability and conservation as an ideal.
-O’Brien is a co-ed residence with 5 floors: O’Brien 1, 2, 3, 4, and 5.
+O’Brien Hall also forms part of the Jackson Court Area.
+It is a Gold LEED-certified building, meaning it was built with sustainability and conservation as an ideal.
+O’Brien is a co-ed residence with five floors.
 The total occupancy is about 120 students, with either singles or doubles available.
 Each floor has three bathrooms and the first floor has a meeting room, music practice room, and a dance studio that can be reserved.

 Anderson Tower was built in 1962 and is named for Martin Brewer Anderson, the University's first president, who served from 1853 until 1888 and was a member of the Board of Trustees from 1887 until his death.

 Across Jackson Court is Anderson's sister building, Wilder Tower.
 Also built in 1962, it was named for John Nichols Wilder, who was the University's first chairman of the Board of Trustees from 1850 to 1858.
 Wilder declined the University presidency for business reasons, but played an important role in its early years.